 I manage the Training and Qualifications Team and our ILM Approved Centre for Chwarae Teg.
 Leading the Training and Qualification and Learning Development Partners to support development and delivery of training to our clients, to ensure they receive a quality learning experience.

 I have worked in the charity sector for almost 20 years and joined Chwarae Teg as part of the delivery team for Agile Nation in 2009.
 My main areas of interest and expertise are in leadership, quality assurance, monitoring and evaluation, and developing training courses, which are relatable to the workplace.

 Being part of the AN2 project enables me to work with a fantastic team who embody the ethos of continuous improvement to offer training and support to women to successfully gain a qualification, developing their skills and confidence along the way in order to realise their full potential.

-Tash oversees the delivery of all of Chwarae Teg’s policy and research work including engagement with the Senedd, Welsh Government, Westminster and UK Government.
+Tash oversees all of Chwarae Teg’s policy and research work, including our engagement with the Senedd, Welsh Government, Westminster and UK Government.
 Tash ensures that we translate research into clear policy recommendations focused on tackling the structural causes of gender inequality, and seeks out new opportunities to influence change.

-Tash has a firm understanding of the policy landscape in Wales, particularly in relation to equality, poverty, education and skills and the economy.
-She is a critical asset of Chwarae Teg, leading the way by translating research into policy recommendations for both the UK and Welsh governments by way of consultations, briefing papers and representing Chwarae Teg at events and public sessions.
+Tash has a firm understanding of the policy landscape in Wales, particularly in relation to equality, poverty, skills and the economy.
+She is a critical asset of Chwarae Teg, having recently led on the Gender Equality Review and our Manifesto for a Gender Equal Wales, and frequently represents Chwarae Teg at events and public sessions.